augustinh22/msc_markdown/source/02_Theory.md

 Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
 In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
 Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not necessarily spatially explicit.
 Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.

-\ac{EO}-derived information can contribute to many existing global priority initiatives.
-Utilising information based on free and open \ac{EO} data can reduce costs for monitoring some of an initiatives goals and offer dynamic, regionalised information that can be generated more frequently than traditional statistical survey methods.
-This is true assuming the \ac{EO} data have sufficient quality, are suitable for the intended purpose and given automated information extraction methods.
-In order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.

 ## United Nations' Sustainable Development Goals

-The \ac{UN}'s 193 Member States have identified and agreed to work towards 17 interconnected goals with many targets and related indicators for the 2030 Agenda for Sustainable Development [@resolution2015res].
+The \ac{UN}'s 193 Member States have identified and agreed to work towards 17 interconnected goals with many targets and related indicators for the 2030 Agenda for Sustainable Development [@Resolution70Transforming2015].
 These goals are known as the \acp{SDG} (Fig. \ref{fig:SDGs}), and replace what were the eight \acp{MDG}, presented by the \ac{UN} to be achieved by 2015.

+![United Nations Sustainable Development Goals (Source: <https://www.un.org/sustainabledevelopment/news/communications-material/>) \label{fig:SDGs}](source/figures/E_2018_SDG_Poster_without_UN_emblem_Letter US.png)

+The \acp{SDG} are different from the \acp{MDG} not only in their content, but also in how they were conceived and to whom they apply.
 The \acp{MDG} were specifically and unfairly geared towards poorer countries, developed primarily by stakeholders from the United States, Europe and Japan, and co-sponsored by financially motivated international stakeholders including the \ac{IMF}, World Bank and \ac{OECD} [@fehlingLimitationsMillenniumDevelopment2013].
 A distinction between "developed" and "developing" countries was made in the creation and implementation of the \acp{MDG} framework.
 In contrast, the currently active \acp{SDG} are more expansive, overarching ideals that all countries ought to make steps towards achieving.
 These goals are interrelated, including mitigating climate change, reducing poverty and hunger, improving gender equality and education.

-In order to support these efforts, targets have been identified for each goal, resulting in a total of 169 targets.
+In order to support these efforts, targets have been identified for each goal, resulting in a total of 169 targets [@Resolution713132017].
 Multiple, measurable indicators for monitoring progress towards each target have also been identified.

-![United Nations Sustainable Development Goals (Source: <https://www.un.org/sustainabledevelopment/news/communications-material/>) \label{fig:SDGs}](source/figures/E_2018_SDG_Poster_without_UN_emblem_Letter US.png)

 ## Sendai Framework for Disaster Risk and Reduction

 The \ac{DRR} is framed by one overarching goal and expected outcome, which is refined by seven targets, four priorities for action and many guiding principles.

+[@Resolution692832015]
+[@mainiSendaiFrameworkDisaster2017]

 # Earth-Observation-based Information for Indicators